darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 ### The Bayesian version

-Point estimates might hide the verdict behind parameter uncertainty, so I pushed the Week 4 posterior draws through the same calculation for the worst day in the sample, 16 March 2020.
+I pushed the Week 4 posterior draws through the same calculation for the worst day in the sample, 16 March 2020.

 **Table 3.
 Posterior distribution of log10(return period in years) of the 16 March 2020 return, 2,000 draws per model.**